Composite polaron formed on surface of two-dimensional lattice system in weak coupling regime: Self-energy effects, effective mass and residue of impurity due to the interaction with acoustic phonon and particle-hole pair

-where $A=-\beta^{2}m ^{2}+2\beta\hbar^{2}m p-\hbar^{4}p^{2}-2\hbar^{2}i\eta m $, and we use $\Omega_{ph}^{0}(q')=\beta q'$ for optical phonon in long-wave limit (near the $\Gamma$-point).
-We present in Fig.2 the self-energy of electron induced by electron-phonon coupling base on the Eq.(14), we at fisrt apply the acoustic phonon with frequency $\Omega_{ph}=\beta q'$ with $\beta=1$ (LA) and $\beta=1/2$ (TA).
-Such linear dispersion for acoustic phonon dispersion also used in Ref.\cite{Shvonski A}.
-As presented in Fig.2, the real part of self-energy of the single electron impurity induced by the electron-phonon coupling is positive in the small electron momentum $p$ region which reflects the repulsive interaction, then it becomes negative as the $p$ increases which implies the attractive interaction, corresponding to the recombination of the optical phonon and electron.
-We see that the real part of self-energy turns to zero in large $p$ region, i.e., the interaction between electron and phonon disappears when the velocity of electron is fast enough.
-We note that the self-energy here is only caused by the acoustic phonon, as can be clearly seen in the Fig.2(b), where the peaks near $p=0.2$ are contributed by the acoustic phonon near $\Gamma$-point, the breathing mode as well as the optical phonon induced one are not shown.
-In fact, the peaks correspond to the optical phonon locate on the higher electron energy, and have much larger scattering rate compared to the acoustic one, that requires much higher temperature to realizes the optical excitation, for eaxmple, 600 K or even 1600 K as reported in Ref.\cite{Carneiro L M}, in which case the acoustic phonons would not be expected to directly participate the polaron formation.
+Here we focus only on the low-energy case, while in the presence of high field, the impurity scattering rate contributed by the optical phonons.
+Also, the strong binding due to the optical phonon-electron coupling will gives rise to large polaronic energy shift\cite{Perebeinos V} as well as the band gap renormalization (the band gap is reduced since the binding energy here is positive and the induced bound state energy is negative).
+Certainly, that requires much higher temperature to realizes the optical excitation, for eaxmple, at 600 K or even 1600 K as reported in Ref.\cite{Carneiro L M}, in which case the acoustic phonons would not be expected to directly participate the polaron formation.
 Another important different is that at high temperatures the distribution of electrons (in multi-impurity case) and phonons obey the Maxwell-Boltzmann law.
-This is also verified by the DFT result\cite{Zijlstra E S} that the high intensity laser-induced phonon-phonon interaction cannot be well described by the usual formation\cite{Allen P B} which contains two Dirac-Fermi distribution functions for electron and hole respectively.
+This is also verified by the DFT result\cite{Zijlstra E S} that the high intensity laser-induced phonon-phonon interaction cannot be well described by the usual polarization formula\cite{Allen P B} which contains two Dirac-Fermi distribution functions for electron and hole respectively.
 In Fig.3, we show the spectral function GW calculation.
 We can see that, in the stable region ($p>0.6$) where ${\rm Im}\Pi_{e}(p)\rightarrow 0$ (see Fig.2), the rebuilt polaron band (by the electron-ponon coupling) is linear with the momentum, while in the unstable region, we can clearly see that the polaronic mode is damped, then the damping dynamical could be described by the Laudau theory when the Fermi liquid picture is preserved.
 For linear phonon mode, the induced polaronic mode does not damped for static polaron ($p=0$), as can be seen from the bright spots which form the high order dispersion.
 Note that the dispersion showed here is not the final polaron dispersion, but just exhibits the effect of self-energy (electron-phonon coupling) to the original impurity dispersion (which is simply quadratic for the free electron occupying the surface of 2D system we discussing).
 We can also see that the slope of linear dispersion for $q'^{2}$-phonon is smaller than the linear acoustic phonon.